hxpe-dev/Tsukiyo/README.md

 By downloading, installing, or using this application, you agree to the following terms:
 - Use the application in compliance with all applicable laws.
 - Do not use the application to infringe on copyrighted content.
-- Take full responsibility for any extensions you install or use.
 - The developer is not responsible for user actions or content accessed through the app.

 ## Features